6 things to watch: Montana special election

 - The state voted for President Donald Trump but also re-elected a Democratic governor

-Washington (CNN)A race for an open House seat in Montana took a jaw-dropping twist when a reporter alleged that Republican candidate Greg Gianforte "body slammed" him and broke his glasses on the eve of Election Day.
+Missoula, Montana (CNN)A race for an open House seat in Montana took a jaw-dropping twist when a reporter alleged that Republican candidate Greg Gianforte "body slammed" him and broke his glasses on the eve of Election Day.

 Late Wednesday night, the Gallatin County Sheriff's department charged Gianforte with misdemeanor assault.